-The GFC is responsible for the FCS design and implementation.
+Forest Certification System Specific legal framework of the REDD+ actions The FCS is comprised of the following aspects: Standard Setting Procedure; GNSSFM; Group Certification Procedures; Chain of Custody Standard (the PEFC Chain of Custody Standard); Certification and Accreditation Procedures; Logo license issuing procedures; and Complaints and appeals handling procedures.
+The GFC and its subsidiary body -the NSSWG- have designed it with the aim of conforming to the mandates of the PEFC.
+The initiative, which aims to further enhance Guyana's efforts to continually improve the sustainable management of the nation's valuable forest resources, also builds on Guyana's work on the VPA with the European Union.
+The GNFCS will also support Guyana's LCDS 2030.
+The specific objectives of the FCS are to support sustainable forest management through forest certification and labelling of forest-based products.
+Products with an FCS claim and/or label offer assurances that the raw materials that have been used in their manufacture originate from sustainably managed forests and legal or controlled sources.
+Specific institutional framework of the REDD+ actions The GFC is responsible for the FCS design and implementation.
 As part of the process, a NSSWG has been created.
-Membership in the NSSWG consists of the National Steering Committee for Community Forest Organization (NSCCFO), Guyana Manufacturing and Services Association (GMSA), Forest Products Association (FPA), National Toshaos Council (NTC), Indigenous Peoples Commission (IPC), Guyana Agriculture Workers Union (representing workers/trade unions), Amerindian People's Association (APA) National Amerindian Development Foundation (NADF), Guyanese Organization of Indigenous Peoples (GOIP), The Amerindian Action Movement of Guyana (TAAMOG), Conservation International Guyana (CI-G), World Wildlife Fund Guyana (WWF-G), Iwokrama (International Centre for Rainforest Conservation and Development), Ministry of Amerindian Affairs (MoAA), Ministry of Natural Resources (MNR), Forestry Training Centre Inc.(FTCI), Guyana Forestry Commission (GFC) (Chair, Standardising, and National Governing Body), Women and Gender Equality Commission (WGEC), Children and Youth (Ministry of Human Services and (MoHS)), Guyana School of Agriculture (GSA) (representing academia) (as a stakeholder with potential to influence standards implementation).
+Membership in the NSSWG consists of the National Steering Committee for Community Forest Organization (NSCCFO), Guyana Manufacturing and Services Association (GMSA), Forest Products Association (FPA), National Toshaos Council (NTC), Indigenous Peoples Commission (IPC), Guyana Agriculture Workers Union (representing workers/trade unions), Amerindian People's Association (APA) National Amerindian Development Foundation (NADF), Guyanese Organization of Indigenous Peoples (GOIP), The Amerindian Action Movement of Guyana (TAAMOG), Conservation International Guyana (CI-G), World Wildlife Fund Guyana (WWF-G), Iwokrama (International Centre for Rainforest Conservation and Development), Ministry of Amerindian Affairs (MoAA), Ministry of Natural Resources (MNR), Forestry Training Centre Inc.(FTCI), Guyana Forestry Commission (GFC) (Chair, Standardising, and National Governing Body), Women and Gender Equality Commission (WGEC), Children and Youth (Ministry of Human Services and Social Security (MoHSSS)), Guyana School of Agriculture (GSA) (representing academia) (as a stakeholder with potential to influence standards implementation).
 The primary role of the NSSWG is to build consensus on Guyana's forest management standard.
-The GFC will be responsible for coordinating the implementation of the FCS by providing routine updates to the MNR on the work of the NSSWG and overall coordination efforts on the development of the standard and certification system.
+The GFC is responsible for coordinating the implementation of the FCS by providing routine updates to the MNR on the work of the NSSWG and overall coordination efforts on the development of the standard and certification system.
 Collectively all work done by the NSSWG will inform the Reports that will be drafted by the PEFC Secretariat of the GFC and will be submitted to relevant bodies (including the Ministry of Natural Resources) for purposes of providing updates, seeking policy level advice and guidance and for formal decision making at the policy level.